 Ask the Vet

 Visit our Ask the Vet page to ask a general, non-emergency question to our staff veterinarian, Dr. Burke.
+She cannot recommend specific hospitals, nor guess or discuss what they may charge.
+Not all questions are answered.

 Low-Cost Veterinary Services